| Last updated on October 19th, 2023

 Should You Apply for the Fortiva® Mastercard® Credit Card?

-Improving one’s credit score comes at a price—that’s to be expected—but the Fortiva credit card probably brings a higher price than most would probably expect.
-The high upfront and ongoing costs (annual fee, monthly maintenance fees, and well-above-average APR) will likely result in an overall cost that’s just as much (if not more) as what one might have paid as collateral for a traditional secured card.
+Improving one’s credit score comes at a price—that’s to be expected—but the Fortiva credit card probably brings a higher price than most would expect.
+There are annual and account maintenance fees, but the latter is waived for the first year.